Are your wondering if you can do an safari with young kids? You may also want to read: The TRUTH about doing an African safari with kids

 The thing is, you never know how life pans out and there is always a reason not to do things.
 But what I can tell you is that my boys certainly appreciated the safaris and loved them; watching the excitement on their faces as a herd of elephants crossed the road in front of us, or when they realised how tall a giraffe really is as it ambles alongside the car.
 Truly magical experiences.

 And yes, it is safe to safari with kids under the age of 5.
-I discuss this on the Lonely Planet Kids Blog, but the best way to make a safari safe for kids is to stay in fenced campsites, respect the space and behaviour of the animals you encounter on safari, and keep inside your vehicle at all times
+But the best way to make a safari safe for kids is to stay in fenced campsites, respect the space and behaviour of the animals you encounter on safari, and keep inside your vehicle at all times

 And if you’re wondering if you can even safari with a baby, check out this post from My Travel Monkey.